 After months of simmering in the same shit-stew, you finally break up.
 The good news: you got out of a toxic relationship.
 The bad news: the fact that you got into another breakup only solidified your belief that you’re actually a failure at love, hence unworthy of it.

 So you begin to sabotage your love life even more.
-You get so desperate that you even resort to chasing old ex’s.
-Like for most people, the venture didn’t work out.
+You get so desperate that you resort to chasing old exes.
+Like for most people, the venture doesn’t work out.
 And the more rejection and heartbreak you face, the more your “I’m unworthy” belief hardens.
 And the further it hardens, the more you start to sabotage your love life.